sconde/CppND-Capstone-Snake-Game/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Motivation

+I was motivated by the exceptional work of [yaohuaxu](https://github.com/yaohuaxu/CppND-Capstone-Snake-Game) using the **A-Star** algorithm to help the player play the game.
+I decided to use the A-Stat algorithm I had written and attempt to automate the game.

+While the first attempt at automation was somewhat successful, I noticed a little issue with the periodic boundary condition.
+This made me update the code further to also allow user interaction to "aid" solve the game faster.

+Current limitations and potential upgrades are listed in the issues.